abimaelrsergio/bank/README.md

 # Bank – Microservices Demo Project

-**Bank** is a Java-based microservices architecture project developed as part of my studies about *Microservices with SpringBoot, Docker, and Kubernetes*.
-This project explores building production-grade microservices using Spring Boot, Docker, and Kubernetes, with a full ecosystem of tools for monitoring, messaging, security, and service orchestration.
+**Bank** is a Java-based microservices architecture project developed as part of my studies on *Microservices with Spring Boot, Docker, and Kubernetes*.
+The project explores how to build production-grade microservices using Spring Boot, Docker, and Kubernetes, supported by a full ecosystem of tools for monitoring, messaging, security, and service orchestration.

 ---